-The following people meet the criteria for a free flu vaccination:
+Some people are eligible for a free flu vaccine:

 - pregnant women